AdamBoley/Fleet-Command/README.md

 The Lost Fleet series by Jack Campbell

+https://www.freecodecamp.org/news/if-name-main-python-example/ - dunder name = dunder main
+for demonstration of best practices
+Allows run.py to be imported to other files

 My Mentor Ronan McLelland

 FD Bartholomew Boley - for his useful contributions to the development process